Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 In a divorce, one spouse will file a legal complaint that lists at least one of the valid grounds for divorce in Ohio.
 In a dissolution, both spouses file a petition to terminate the marriage and have agreements on all issues.
 A divorce attorney can help you understand which process is right for you and help you move forward.
 No matter the details of your individual situation, we will help you pursue a strong and stable future.

 Every situation is different, which is why our divorce lawyers are committed to helping our clients secure results that suit their individual needs and concerns.
-We will work diligently to help you understand your options regarding spousal support, property division and more.
+We will work diligently to help you understand your options regarding spousal support, the division of property and more.
 Our goal is to protect your best interests and strongly advocate for you in all matters related to your divorce or dissolution, including:

-- Division of marital property and debt accumulated during the marriage
+- Division of marital property and debt accumulated during the marriage, including high net worth divorces with complicated financial issues

 - Child custody, parenting plans and visitation schedules